ClimateForecastDecemberJanuary >>

 We do not recommend travelling to Sardinia during utumn, as heavier rainfall and stronger winds may disrupt your itinerary due to unfavourable weather conditions.
 We encourage planning your itinerary accordingly to get a glimpse of Sardinia's wonders as it is not only a remarkable island, but Sardinia gives Italy its innate charm.

-Interested in more detailed Weather and Climate information for Sardinia?
+Are you interested in more detailed information for various cities in Sardinia?

 1. Yearly average minimum and maximum temperatures